OpenINF/openinf-util-text/README.md

 because anything beyond that (e.g., in publicly-facing apps) may need be pre-processed.
 The next release may perform preprocessing to follow Web Platform Design Principles.

 <details>
 <summary>
-<a href="#" aria-controls="advanced-tips" aria-expanded="false"><h4 id="advanced-tips">Advanced tips</h4></a>
+<a href="#" aria-controls="advanced-tips" aria-expanded="false"><h4 id="advanced-tips">Advanced Tips</h4></a>
 </summary>

-> * Speak with a diverse mix of prospective users within your target population about your application and its intended purpose so as to get a wider perspective on potential risks and adjust diversity criteria as needed.
+> - Speak with a diverse mix of prospective users within your target population
+>   about your application and its intended purpose so as to get a wider
+>   perspective on potential risks and adjust diversity criteria as needed.
-> * The [AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework) released by the U.S. government's National Institute of Standards and Technology (NIST) provides more detailed guidance and additional learning resources for AI risk management.
+> - The [AI Risk Management Framework][] released by the U.S. government's
+>   National Institute of Standards and Technology (NIST) provides more detailed
+>   guidance and additional learning resources for AI risk management.
-> * DeepMind's publication on the [ethical and social risks of harm from language models](https://www.deepmind.com/publications/ethical-and-social-risks-of-harm-from-language-models) describes in detail the ways that language model applications can cause harm.
+> - DeepMind's publication on the [ethical and social risks of harm from LMs][]
+>   describes in detail the ways that language model applications can cause
+>   harm.
 >
 > &mdash; https://developers.generativeai.google/guide/safety_guidance#expandable-1

 </details>